FastLED/FastLED/README.md

 =======

-IMPORTANT NOTE:  If you are building for AVR based systems, please do not use any version of the arduino IDE after 1.5.7 yet.
+IMPORTANT NOTE:  If you are building for AVR based systems, please do not use any version of the arduino IDE 1.5.7 or later yet.
 It messes with some of the asm output which will cause you problems.

 This is a library for easily & efficiently controlling a wide variety of LED chipsets, like the ones sold by adafruit (Neopixel, LPD8806), Sparkfun (WS2801), and aliexpress.
 In addition to writing to the